What is Pilates?

 Pilates was pioneered by Joseph Pilates.
 Helping to work your abdomen, lower back, obliques, thighs and more, Pilates is similar in some ways to Yoga.
-By emphasizing your core Pilates helps to develop your strength, flexibility, co-ordination, balancem posture and muscular endurance, which is why most Pilates equipment focuses on weight and resistance.
-Importantly you also have a lower chance of injury from Pilates and it is particularly helpful for rehab post injury.
+By emphasizing your core, Pilates helps to develop your strength, flexibility, co-ordination, balance, posture, and muscular endurance, which is why most Pilates equipment focuses on weight and resistance.
+Importantly you also have a lower chance of injury from Pilates compared to similar exercises, making it particularly helpful for rehab post-injury.

-Stott Pilates is a more updated approach to his original methods.
-The Stott Pilates approach is designed to restore the natural curves of the spine and rebalance the muscles around the joints.
-More emphasis is placed on pelvic and scapular stabilisation and integration of all the parts of the body into one.
-Stott Pilates has five basic teaching principles-breathing, pelvic placement, rib cage placement, scapular movement and head and cervical spine placement.
+With Stott Pilates, more emphasis is placed on pelvic and scapular stabilisation and integration of all the parts of the body into one.
+Stott Pilates has five basic teaching principles: Breathing, pelvic placement, rib cage placement, scapular movement, and head and cervical spine placement.

-The Reformer is a Pilates machine that uses springs to create resistance and has a moving horiztonal carriage bed to allow for additional exercises.
+The Pilates reformer is a machine that uses springs to create resistance and has a moving horizontal carriage bed to allow for additional exercises.
 This is quite different from mat Pilates as more intense and more dynamic thanks to the resistance you use.
-Accessories include a Cadillac Tower, Jump Boards and Mat Convertors.
-Increasingly the design of a Reformer takes into account vertical storage for home and studio needs.
+Accessories include a Cadillac tower as well as jump boards and mat convertors.
+Increasingly the design of these Pilates machines takes into account vertical storage for home gym designs.

 The tower trainer is a multifunctional fitness tool that you can use for literally hundreds of exercises.
 It comes with a cushioned mat and accessories which include springs, straps, handles and bars.
 Many reformers now come with a Tower 'accessory' you can buy.

 Also called a Pilates chair or a Wunda Chair, the stability chair is a great piece of equipment if space is an issue.
-It’s great for balance, strength and general stability exercises for the core.
-Distinct areas can be worked on including shoulders, arms, quads, glutes, knees, abs and back.
-It's great for legs as with the better models, you get independent foot pedal movement.
+It’s great for balance, strength, and general stability exercises for the core.
+Distinct areas can be worked on including shoulders, arms, quads, glutes, knees, abs, and back.
+It's great for legs as, with the better models, you get independent foot pedal movement.

-This includes rotational discs, weighted bars and bars with adjustable weights.
-Resistance bands are also a great piece of small equipment which will really increase muscular strength, endurance and will tone your body.
+Our smaller Pilates home equipment includes rotational discs, weighted bars, and bars with adjustable weights.
+Resistance bands are also a great piece of small equipment which will really increase muscular strength, endurance, and will tone your body.

-There are also a good range of accessories including stability balls, mats, rings, handweights, cushions and straps.
+We also stock a great range of accessories and studio equipment including stability balls, mats, rings, hand weights, cushions, and straps.
 A good Pilates mat is an essential piece of gym equipment with the need to source a form foam that helps support your back and muscles whilst in use.
-Pilates balls are great for developing core stability and the 'Fitness Circle Pro' is great for muscle tone, inner and outer thighs, upper arms and chest.
+Pilates balls are great for developing core stability and the Pilates ring is great for muscle tone, inner and outer thighs, upper arms, and chest.

 In addition, you'll also find a selection of foam rollers which will deal with any knots that you have in your muscles.
 With many of the rollers you will get the equivalent of a deep tissue massage in one small piece of Pilates equipment.